Assemble an Emergency Supply Kit

 In the event of a crisis, the possibility exists for a family member or you yourself to suffer a cut, burn, or other minor injury.
 By being prepared for this by assembling a kit of basic medical supplies will ensure that you are better prepared to help yourself or your loved ones in the event of an emergency.
 Knowing how to treat minor injuries can prove extremely valuable in the event of a crisis.
 You may want to consider taking a basic first aid class, however, simply by assembling the following items into an emergency first aid kit you should be prepared to stop bleeding, prevent infection, and assist in decontamination.

-Your emergency first aid kit should contain:
+Emergency first aid kit items should include:

 - Two pairs of Latex, or other sterile gloves (some people are allergic to Latex).